Tree Memory Networks for Modelling Long-term Temporal Dependencies: Experimental results

 \subsection{Experiment 2: Pedestrian trajectory prediction}

-In this experiment we considered 3 months worth of trajectories from the Edinburgh Informatics Forum database (\cite{EIF}), where we trained our model on 60,000 trajectories and tested on 12,000 trajectories.
+In this experiment we considered 3 months worth of trajectories from the Edinburgh Informatics Forum database \citep{EIF}.
+We train our model on 60,000 trajectories and test on 12,000 trajectories.
 For all the models we observed the trajectory for 30 frames and predicted the trajectory for the next 30 frames.
-In this experiment the trajectories are represented as 2 dimensional data where each point $\bf{x^t_{i}}$ of the input sequence $X_{i}=[\mathbf{x^{1}_{i}}, \mathbf{x^{2}_{i}}, \ldots, \mathbf{x^{T}_{i}}]$ is represented as,
+In this experiment the trajectories are represented as 2 dimensional data where each point $\bf{x_t^{i}}$ of the input sequence $X^{i}=[\mathbf{x_{1}^{i}}, \mathbf{x_{2}^{i}}, \ldots, \mathbf{x_{T}^{i}}]$ is represented as,

 For comparison we implemented Soft+hard wired attention (\textbf{SH-Atn}) model from \cite{our_WACV}, the Social LSTM (\textbf{So-LSTM}) model given in \cite{social_LSTM} and Dynamic Memory Networks (\textbf{DMN}) given in \cite{askMeAnything}.
-For the \textbf{So-LSTM} model a local neighbourhood of size 32px was considered and the hyper-parameters were set according to \cite{social_LSTM}.
+For the \textbf{So-LSTM} model, a local neighbourhood of size 32px was considered and the embedding dimension of all the LSTMs are set to 180 as recommended in \cite{social_LSTM}.
 For \cite{our_WACV} we considered a neighbourhood size of 10 in the left, right and front directions and an embedding size of 300 hidden units.
 For \textbf{DMN} and \textbf{TMN} models we use the same experimental settings given the in previous experiment.
-Similar to (\cite{our_WACV, social_LSTM}) we report prediction accuracy with the following 3 error metrics.
+Similar to \citep{our_WACV, social_LSTM} we report prediction accuracy with the following 3 error metrics.
 We are predicting a trajectory for the period from $t= T^{obs}+1$ to $T^{pred}$ while observing the same trajectory from $t= 1$ to $T^{obs}+1$.
-Let $n$ be the number of trajectories in the testing set and $\hat{X_{i}^{t}}$ be the predicted position for the trajectory $i$ at the $t^{th}$ time instance, and $X_{i}^{t}$ be the respective observed positions then,
+Let $n$ be the number of trajectories in the testing set, $\hat{X^{i}_{t}}$ be the predicted position for the trajectory $i$ at the $t^{th}$ time instance, and $X^{i}_{t}$ be the respective observed positions then: \begin{enumerate} \item \textit{Average displacement error (ADE): }